Making Rooibos Kombucha

 The brew, which is really easy to make at home, has many powerful benefits, namely detoxification, joint and gut health, to name just a few.
 For those who suffer with arthritis, drinking kombucha is said to help make symptoms more manageable – the brew contains glucosamines, which increase synovial (joint) hyaluronic acid, relieving arthritic pain.
 Many athletes also swear by it for helping the body rebuild tissue (in the knees specifically) and others find its detoxification properties essential to their training.
 It is full of hardworking probiotics that are great for the gut, intestines and the rest of the body and those living a healthy, clean and natural lifestyle drink use it as a mainstay in their overall dietary health.

 Kombucha is easy and inexpensive to make, and therefore the commercial interest in researching its many benefits has been limited.
 Those who drink Kombucha swear by its powerful benefits, and certainly thousands of years worth of continued usage must count for something.
-The proof is really in the pudding so to speak, and you won’t really know until you try it for yourself – so get brewing.
+Now Imagine the combination of Rooibos to get Rooibos Kombucah, the proof is really in the pudding so to speak, and you won’t really know until you try it for yourself – so get brewing.

 Recipe: Making Rooibos Kombucha Tea